Heather Salter, Owner / Wedding Manager and Designer

 Annie Salter, Host / Assistant Wedding Manager and Jeweler

-Annie is very comfortable sitting atop a tractor, hiking on the property’s trails, tubing on the river, or preparing an authentic home-cooked meal!
 Having grown up on a farm in Wisconsin, Annie pursued a career in horses – from breeding management to photography, to making horse-related jewelry.
 Annie is right at home on Bishop Farm and makes every guest feel the same way.
-Her pleasant personality, positive attitude, and helpful demeanor make her a valuable asset to Bishop Farm.
+Her pleasant, positive attitude and helpful demeanor make her a valuable asset to Bishop Farm.

 The matriarch of the Salter family continues to serve as an example of how to build a comfortable and loving household.
 With over forty years of experience in the restaurant industry (including running her own successful dinner club for several years) and as the mother of seven children, there is no end to Maggie’s creativity or ability to satisfy the palette of a guest.
-Her favorite part of Bishop Farm is trying new recipes, gardening, relaxing and working on a crossword puzzle in the veranda (that she helped build) and taking in the quiet country air.
+Her favorite part of Bishop Farm is serving the wedding guests, gardening, relaxing and playing cards with her girlfriends, which can get a little rowdy, ha!

 After retiring from a career as a U.S. Naval Officer, Dan became interested in restoration and renovation.
 Once he had successfully completed several private and commercial properties including, restaurants and apartment buildings, he sought a bigger challenge, and found it in Bishop Farm!
 The once charming 1870’s farmhouse had seen years of neglect and destruction.
-The inspection report was a dozen pages long, but Dan was not deterred by the major repairs that loomed ahead (including jacking the house up and replacing a major structural beam that had been torn out at some point).
-The labor of love was painstaking, taking nearly three years to complete.
-With new life, the old farmhouse welcomes guests with the same pride it did in its heyday.
+The inspection report was a dozen pages long, but Dan was not deterred by the major repairs that loomed ahead.
+The labor of love was painstaking, taking years to complete.
+With new life, the farmhouse, cottages, ceremony and reception barn welcomes brides, grooms, their family and friends from all over the US with the same spirit and pride it did in its heyday.